silviorodrigues98/electronjs_pswrd_generator_CLASS/README.txt

-This is result of a online tutorial that teaches how to create a simple desktop application using nodeJS and Electron JS.
+This is result of an online tutorial that teaches how to create a simple desktop application using nodeJS and Electron JS.

 There are the steps to test it: